-Project import fails with field does not exist error in Jira server
+Project import fails with field does not exist error in Jira Server and Data Center

 Still need help?